 “Chat Rats: Oronogo” chronicles the fortunes of a family from Picher, which became an EPA “Superfund” site to clean up decades of toxic waste from mining operations.
 The piles of waste are called chat.

-The guest director is David Smith, of Towson University, in Maryland.
+The guest director is David White, of Towson University, in Maryland.
 The cast features actors from Fayetteville, Kansas City, and Oklahoma City, along with three local actors.
 Jackson Reinhart, Wichita, is a former Independence Community College theater student, who was featured in ICC’s “Les Miserables.”
 Page Petrucka is a theater professor at ICC; she has many stage and film credits, particularly in Hallmark-associated movies.
 Also appearing is Meagan Moore, of rural Independence.

 This reading is supported by an Arts Works grant from the National Endowment for the Arts, as well as the William Inge Center for the Arts of Independence Community College, and the William Inge Festival Foundation.
 Started in 2003, the William Inge House Playwrights in Residence program has welcomed nearly 50 professional playwrights to Independence, where they teach classes locally and work on new scripts.
 For further information, contact the Inge Center at 620-332-5492 or email@example.com.